mittelmark/oowidgets/README.md

 - [paul::txmixins :blue_book:](https://htmlpreview.github.io/?https://raw.githubusercontent.com/mittelmark/oowidgets/master/paul/txmixins.html) -
    mixin classes for the `tk::text` widget to extend its functions  [code](paul/txmixins.tcl)

-PS: package name inspired by some wiki code about creating megawidgets with TclOO from which a lot of code was "stolen"..
+PS: package name inspired by some wiki code about creating megawidgets with TclOO from which a lot of code was "stolen" ...

 **License:** BSD

 **Snit vs oowidgets**